Air Fryer Sweet Potato Fries

 - Olive Oil (affiliate link)

-- Sriracha Dipping Sauce (optional but recommended
+- Sriracha Aioli Dipping Sauce (HIGHLY recommended)

 - ground coriander (affiliate link)